Skip to content

 Yes, if your backup is already in VCF format.
 Install the OneDrive app on your iPhone, sign in with your Microsoft account, find the VCF file in your OneDrive storage, and tap to open it.
 Your iPhone will immediately offer to import.
 The only case where you’d still need a computer is if your backup is a CSV file — there’s no reliable iOS-native tool for CSV-to-VCF conversion, so that step still needs a desktop browser or app.

-About 3-5 minutes total.
+It usually takes only a few minutes when your file is already in VCF format.
 The VCF file itself is tiny: 500 contacts typically weighs under 500 KB.
-Email delivery takes under a minute, and the iPhone import finishes in about 10 seconds.
-Add 1-2 minutes if you also need to convert from CSV to VCF first.
+Add extra time if you also need to convert from CSV to VCF first or wait for email delivery.

 No. Imports add contacts, they don’t replace them.
 Duplicates are common.
 Use Merge Contacts to clean up.